 But Kamari does not feel like Santorini, but rather like any other Mediterranean island.
 The whitewashed houses and blue-domed churches clinging onto the cliffs that you associate with Santorini are not present here.

-However, Kamari is the perfect choice if you want to spend more time relaxing on the beach rather than sightseeing and want to be away from mass tourism.
+However, Kamari is the perfect choice of where to stay in Santorini if you want to spend more time relaxing on the beach rather than sightseeing and want to be away from mass tourism.

 Accommodation here is cheaper compared to the other towns mentioned here and is better value for money.